CONNECT VIA SOCIAL: #TucsonSports Facebook | @TucsonSports Instagram | @TucsonSports Twitter

 Cyclists will find nearly 500 miles of dedicated bike lanes coursing through the city and an equally challenging number of rides into the surrounding mountains.
 Triathlete duly noted this remarkable variety: “Want flatland work on the bike?” the magazine wrote.
 “Head south along Old Nogales Highway.
 High tempo?
 Madera Canyon.
 How about a beautiful rolling cruise in the Sonoran Desert?
 Try Gates Pass and ride smooth and serpentine Kinney Road.
 Serious hill work?
 Make the 19-mile ascent up Mt.
 Lemmon.
 There are simply no shortages of options for any level of cyclist.”

-Of course, nearly all of Tucson’s riding routes are equally well-suited for running.
-Try the path at Rillito River Park, for instance, which offers 10 miles of meandering vistas alongside a broad riverbed.
-Or aim for Sabino Canyon, where your eight-mile roundtrip run on paved roadway is serenaded by a gurgling stream.
-Then there’s the cactus-laced, eight-mile road through Saguaro National Park’s Rincon District, with pine-topped mountains as the soaring backdrop
+Nearly all Tucson’s bicycling routes and mountain biking trails are also well-suited for running.
+Get going on The Loop car-free, multi-use path with 131 miles of meandering vistas alongside a broad riverbed.
+Or aim for Sabino Canyon Recreation Area, where your eight-mile roundtrip run on a paved roadway closed to vehicles passes through scenic desert and riparian landscapes.
+Then there’s the cactus-laced, eight-mile paved Cactus Forest Scenic Loop Drive in Saguaro National Park’s Rincon (East) District.
+With pine-topped mountains as the soaring backdrop, this ultra-scenic drive is narrow with many tight turns and steep hills.

-Tucson’s winter sunshine makes swimming here a liberating, out-of-doors pleasure, as you glide through the aqua lanes with blue skies at your back.
+Tucson’s winter sunshine makes swimming here a liberating, out-of-doors pleasure as you glide through the aqua lanes with blue skies at your back.
 Accordingly, full-sized outdoor pools shimmer across town.
-They range from four year-round city lap pools to private facilities such as the Oro Valley Aquatic Center, a handful of YMCAs, the Tucson Jewish Community Center and the University of Arizona’s Student Recreation Center.
+They range from the City of Tucson's four year-round and five extended-season lap pools to private facilities, such as the Oro Valley Aquatic Center, a handful of YMCAs, the Tucson Jewish Community Center and the University of Arizona’s Student Recreation Center as well as several private, membership-based fitness centers.

-Perhaps you want more than just a solo outing or hope to boost your performance to new levels.
+Perhaps you want more than just a solo outing and hope to boost your performance to new levels.
 If so, try one of the top-shelf personal trainers or group coaching programs that gild Tucson’s reputation as an international fitness hub.
-And check out the full slate of up-tempo events you can train for.
+Or add one of the city's full slate of up-tempo running and cycling events to your training regimen.
+When you're ready to unwind, soothe your mind and body with a restorative treatment at one of Tucson's renowned destination or day spas.

 For athletes from colder climes, those opportunities only add to the sense that free-spirited Tucson is truly a different place.
 Not only does the Sonoran Desert winter refresh your athletic soul, but our warm, sunny days and chilled, pristine nights are sure to nourish your warrior spirit as well.